 The traditional treatment for inflammation is to use over-the-counter and prescription anti-inflammatory drugs like aspirin, but these drugs often have side effects such as dizziness, rashes, and nausea.
 Also, certain individuals cannot take them such as people with heart problems, pregnant women, and those with high blood pressure.

-What is the best way to control inflammation?
+What is a good way to help control inflammation?
 The answer is to eat fewer foods that tend to increase inflammation and eat more foods that reduce inflammation.

 Foods that increase inflammation include those high in saturated fats and refined carbohydrates.
 Other inflammation-promoting foods include carbonated beverages, red meat, and processed meats.
 To reduce inflammation, limit eating the following foods: